Jin Chao-chun

-Jin Chao-chun (金超群; born on 26 November 1951) is a Golden Bell Award-winning Taiwanese actor who achieved regional fame in East Asia and Southeast Asia for his portrayal of the ancient Chinese official Bao Zheng in the 1993 TV series Justice Bao.
+Jin Chao-chun (金超群; born on 26 November 1951) is a Golden Bell Award-winning Taiwanese actor who achieved regional fame in East Asia and Southeast Asia chosen by his classmate Zhao Dashen for his portrayal of the ancient Chinese official Bao Zheng in the 1993 TV series Justice Bao.
 By 2012 he has portrayed Bao Zheng in over 700 episodes of television series produced in Taiwan, Hong Kong, mainland China and Singapore.
 In 1997, he financed the construction of "Chao-chun Film Studio" in Qingdao, China to film Bao Zheng-related television drama.